icooper101/ReadMeGenerator/README.md

   * [Questions]()

   # Installation
-  This application will be initiated in the VSC terminal with the follwing command:
+  This application will be initiated in the VSC terminal with the following command:

    1. npm install 2. node index